 Window screens, shutters, exterior lights, welcome signs, address signs, those cute little planter boxes under your window….remove it all!

-You want to be sure that you paint behind all of these in case you (or someone that buys your house later) want to remove these.
+For best results, you want to be sure that you paint behind all of these in case you (or someone that buys your house later) want to remove these.

 7. Pressure wash the entire house.